7 ways inflation affects your finances, and what to do about each one

 Below, we break down how inflation affects New Zealand households and investors, and the practical steps you can take at each stage to protect your money.

-Yet economists consider a modest level of inflation, typically one to three percent a year, a sign of a healthy economy.
+Economists consider a modest level of inflation, typically one to three percent a year, a sign of a healthy economy.
 The problem is not inflation itself; it is inflation you fail to plan for.
 By understanding how rising prices affect different parts of your financial life, you can make better decisions about earning, saving, borrowing, and investing.
-This guide walks through the seven main effects and explains how to respond to each one.

-The RBNZ’s mandate is to keep annual inflation between one and three percent, with a focus on the two percent midpoint.
-Since 2000, New Zealand’s CPI has averaged just above two percent.
+Since 2000, New Zealand’s CPI has averaged just above two percent, the midpoint of the RBNZ’s mandated one-to-three percent band.
 There have been notable exceptions.
-Following the pandemic, inflation peaked above seven percent in 2022.
+Following the pandemic, annual inflation peaked above seven percent in 2022.
 The RBNZ responded with the most aggressive tightening cycle in the country’s history, lifting the OCR from 0.25 percent to 5.50 percent.
 By early 2026, the OCR had been cut nine times to 2.25 percent and inflation was edging back towards the target band.
+For a fuller explanation of what inflation is and how it is measured, see our explainer on how inflation works.
+This guide focuses on the seven main ways it affects you, and what to do about each.

 The most visible effect of inflation is a rising cost of living.
 When broad-based prices increase, you pay more each year for housing, food, fuel, electricity, and healthcare.
 It is why your grandparents remember milk at a fraction of today’s price and why a takeaway coffee keeps creeping upward.